ArchiveBox/docs/Configuration.md

 ---
 #### `ONLY_NEW`
-**Possible Values:** [`False`]/`True`
+**Possible Values:** [`True`]/`False`
 Toggle whether or not to attempt rechecking old links when adding new ones, or leave old incomplete links alone and only archive the new links.

-By default, ArchiveBox will go through all links in the index and download any missing files on every run, set this to `True` to only archive the most recently added batch of links without attempting to also update older archived links.
+By default, ArchiveBox will only archive new links on each import.
+If you want it to go back through all links in the index and download any missing files on every run, set this to `False`.

 *Note: Regardless of how this is set, ArchiveBox will never re-download sites that have already succeeded previously.
-When this is `False` it only attempts to fix previous pages have missing archives, it does not re-archive pages that have already been archived.
-Set it to `True` only if you wish to skip repairing missing older archives on every run.*
+When this is `False` it only attempts to fix previous pages have *missing* archive extractor outputs, it does not re-archive pages that have already been successfully archived.

 ---
 #### `TIMEOUT`